-The economy of the Balearic Islands grew 3.2% in 2016, and will still grow 2.6% in 2017 and 2.5% in 2018, creating some 32,000 new jobs in those two years, although some external factors’ contribution shall slow down.
-Recovering pre-crisis per capita income, and creating more and better jobs remain as challenges.
+The economy of Castille and Leon grew 3.3% in 2016, and will still grow 2.8% both in 2017 and 2018.
+This will add around 40,000 new jobs in that period and unemployment shall drop to 11%.
+Although pre-crisis GDP per cápita level has already been recovered, creating more and better jobs remain as challenges.